HENGEX/VLF_ANA/README.md

 crab status -d crab_projects/YOUR_CRAB_TASK_DIRECTORY/ Resubmitting failed jobs (check in the status output if the jobs can be resubmitted): crab resubmit -d crab_projects/YOUR_CRAB_TASK_DIRECTORY/

+A good tutorial on crab can be found here: https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookCRAB3Tutorial